naninovel/docs/docs/guide/characters.md

 [!!81OTbSAnWbw]

 ::: example
-For a complete example on setting up Live2D character render to texture and binding it with a text printer, see [Naninovel Live2D project on GitHub](https://github.com/Naninovel/Live2D).
-Be aware, that Naninovel package is not distributed with the project, hence compilation errors will be produced after opening it for the first time; import Naninovel from the Asset Store to resolve the issues.
+Find a complete example on setting up Live2D character render to texture and binding it with a text printer in the [Naninovel Live2D project on GitHub](https://github.com/Naninovel/Live2D).
 :::

 ::: note